CecilEkka/India-General-Election-Analysis-2024/README.md

 ## Dataset Description

-The analysis is based on four key CSV files:
+The analysis is based on five key CSV files:

 *   **`constituencywise_results.csv`**: This file contains the primary results for each constituency, including details about the winning and trailing candidates.
     *   `Constituency`, `Const.
 No.`, `Parliament Constituency Name_Number`: Identifiers for each electoral constituency.